Mimimkh/NLP/README.md

 # NLP
 NLP chatbot project:
 Chatbots (Chat-oriented Conversational Agent) are designed to handle full conversations, mimicking the unstructured flow of a human to human conversation.
-In this assignment, you are to implement a basic (chit-chat) chatbot using Sequence to Sequence (seq2seq) model and Word Embeddings.
-The detailed information for each implementation step was specified in the following sections.
+In this project, I implemented a chatbot using Sequence to Sequence (seq2seq) model and Word Embeddings.
+The detailed information for each implementation steps are specified in the following sections.

 1. Data Preprocessing for Chatbot
 In this project, I used Microsoft BotBuilder Personality Chat Datasets, which includes three different personality chat (professional, friend, comics) datasets.
-With these datasets, I built my social chatbot and implement changing personality function - refer to the Section 3.
+With these datasets, I built my social chatbot and implement changing personality function.
 In this Data Preprocessing section, I implemented the following functions:

 ●	Download all three datasets on Google Colab virtual server (https://github.com/Microsoft/BotBuilder-PersonalityChat/tree/master/CSharp/Datasets) The three following datasets (qna_chitchat_the_professional.tsv, qna_chitchat_the_friend.tsv, and qna_chitchat_the_comic.tsv) were downloaded on the Google Colab virtual server.